MohammedBm/MbFlashCards/README.md

 # FlashCards: Udacity Project
-Flashcard brings your old method of stuyding to your phone.
-Now you can create your own quizes and test your kenwledge.
-This application give the user the ability to create thier own decks inside their decks the can create questions as a flashcards.
+Flashcard brings your old method of studying to your phone.
+Now you can create your quizzes and test your knowledge.
+This application gives the user the ability to build their decks inside their decks the can create questions as flashcards.
 ## Try it!

 This application currently work with IOS, andriod will be added later.